GLOBAL MARKETS-Wall St rallies, dollar gains after Fed policy statement

 By Michael Connor

-NEW YORK, Dec 17 (Reuters) - U.S. stock averages posted their best day this year and the dollar strengthened on Wednesday after the Federal Reserve signaled America’s economy was strong enough to handle interest rate hikes in 2015, though it emphasized that shifts in policy would be gradual.
+NEW YORK, Dec 17 (Reuters) - U.S. stock prices jumped and the dollar strengthened on Wednesday after the Federal Reserve signaled America’s economy was strong enough to handle interest rate hikes at some point in 2015, but emphasized that shifts in policy would be gradual.

-The dollar rose against most other currencies, but declined sharply against the Russian rouble, whose dramatic drop in recent weeks has caused a national economic crisis.
+The dollar rose against most other currencies, though it declined sharply against the Russian rouble, whose dramatic drop has roiled markets and driven up the prices of safe-haven government bonds.

-Wall Street rebounded after three days of declines, adding to gains after the Fed, in its statement after its last policy meeting of the year, said it was adopting a “patient” approach to raising interest rates.
+Wall Street, coming off three days of declines, had risen with steep gains in energy stocks even before the Fed issued a statement saying it was adopting a “patient” approach to raising interest rates.
 The Fed said that investors should view its latest outlook as similar to its frequent use of the phrase “considerable time” before raising rates.

 Markets took the comment as a sign the U.S. central bank will end historically low rates next year.
 Fed Chair Janet Yellen, in a press conference following the statement, said the Fed could act at any time, but suggested monetary policy would be accommodative for a long period of time.